hundredrabbits/thebook/north_pacific_logbook.md

 I ate fermented radish that Kako gave us before leaving, she gave us two jars, plus two others of raggyo, small onions preserved in soy sauce and vinegar.
 We also prepared garlic miso, but they're not good to eat anymore I think.
 It's an amazing recipe and is easy to prepare, it consists of peeled garlic cloves with the tips cut off, buried in miso and left to ferment for 1 month.
 It is delicious, and not overly spicy, or salty.

 The wind will rise tonight as the low passes over us.
 It won't be as strong as what we had near Japan, but we'll be careful anyway.
 We're doing good speed, rapidly approaching our next milestone: The Turn Off.
-It is 370 nm away, not too far.
+It is 685 km (370 nm) away, not too far.
 Devine added other milestones in-between, to make things exciting.
-We'll likely cross the 1750 nm left mark in the coming day.
+We'll likely cross the 3,241 km (1750 nm) left mark in the coming day.
 Captain Ninj is pleased with our progress, "the gnocchi—" he says, "—it is near!
 SOON the potato pillows will enter your mouth caves!"
 Yes Captain Ninj, and we will be happy when they do.

 ##### 2200
 This is officially the longest sailing trip we've ever done, two days ago we passed our record of 28 days to the Marquesas, from Mexico.
 Already then, we had this passage in mind as it is much longer, but also inevitable if we want to go to Japan and back home.
 The passage to the Marquesas had better weather, consistent winds and assured rain because of squalls.
 The passage to Canada has been an entirely different experience, we thought that rain would be a frequent visitor but it has largely avoided us, especially when we need it the most.
 We collected water once, not since.
 We've no real way of measuring what is left in our main tank, but with the extra 50 L we added, it will extend its use for sure.
 If we are careful, we can go 1 1/2 months on this tank.
 Our extra jerry cans total 70 L. I'd like to keep these for cooking and as drinking water.

-With 1800 nm left, being careful is essential.
+With 3,334 km (1800 nm) left, being careful is essential.
 We don't know what could happen that could slow us down, meaning more days out here where we consume water.
 Here is hoping we get some rain, one big downpour to dissolve the crust of salt enveloping Pino, to fill a few upside down umbrella's worth of extra water.

 The night is smooth, so far.
 We are staying ahead of the weather, pretending it won't catch up.
 I realized today that I stopped dreaming?
 Seems like they stopped when the wind returned.
 I've got a more active mind during bouts of calms.
 With the winds we've had yesterday and today, those calms feel like a distant dream.
 Not sure we've seen the last of the calm calms, I could never say anything like that with confidence, not out here.